 As one of the most significant woodland creation projects in the North of England, tree planting at Gair Wood will increase biodiversity and public access, as well as providing research, teaching, and social opportunities and capturing carbon as part of the University of Leeds Climate Plan.

 Gair Wood contributes to the White Rose Forest, the community forest for North and West Yorkshire, whose vision is to create a sustainable and well wooded landscape across the region, benefitting local people, the economy and wildlife.
 It is named after University Secretary Roger Gair, who retired in 2021 after more than 40 years at the University of Leeds.
 Roger planted the first tree at Gair Wood in December 2022.

-The woodland has been developed by the University of Leeds, United Bank of Carbon and representatives from the White Rose Forest working in conjunction with Leeds City Council, Natural England, the Environment Agency and the Forestry Commission.
+The woodland has been developed by the University of Leeds, United Bank of Carbon and representatives from the White Rose Forest working in conjunction with Leeds City Council, Defra, and the Forestry Commission.
 Funding from the White Rose Forest, United Bank of Carbon and the Forestry Commission supports the project.

 The new woodland sees over 60 thousand regionally appropriate broadleaved species such as oak, hazel, and willow planted across a 36-hectare site.
 Around 15 hectares of new tree planting are added to 4 hectares of existing tree cover, with the remaining space a mix of scrubland, open spaces, and unplanted land near the neighbouring woodland from which local seeds are expected to establish.
 This transforms grassland into a mosaic of habitats, increasing biodiversity.

 Local Community, Research, and Teaching

 Gair Wood is neighboured by Golden Acre Park and will link existing public footpaths to permissive rights of way through the site, as well as providing biodiversity benefits and opportunities for the local community to engage with nature.